marcolunardi/marcolunardi.github.io/_posts/2015-5-29-Fourth NY Bootcamp Project.md

 Check the ipython notebook in "fletcher_deliverables" folder into my Metis repository to see the code of my app!

-Very soon this notebook will be visible on NBViewer and I will add a flask app based upon the same notebook.
+Very soon I will add a flask app based upon the same notebook.

 Analysis Tools: Natural Language Processing, APIs, Tweepy, MongoDB